Information & Resources

 - ADHD

-Diagnosis is critically important because when the two conditions coexist autistic disorder takes precedence in terms of educational and management needs.
+Diagnosis is important because when the two conditions coexist Autism Spectrum Disorder takes precedence in terms of educational, behavioural and therapy needs.

 Presentations at DSMIG Meetings